Anatolt/vacancies_names/readme.md

 - Handles LinkedIn authentication and attempts to reuse sessions using `linkedin_auth.json`
 - Exports results to CSV format
 - Debug mode to save HTML content and screenshots for troubleshooting
+- Graceful handling of browser closure by user
+- Improved session authentication and validation

 ## Prerequisites